-Meteor Vineyard is a 40 acre site (22 acres planted on site of former pasture land) in the heart of the Coombsville region (located just east of the town of Napa) planted entirely to Cabernet Sauvignon on a variety of clones and rootstalks.
-Even during its early years (10th leaf at the time of our original review) its fruit had already attracted a fine pedigree of Napa winemakers.
-Winemaker Philippe Melka has used the site for several of his projects; in addition, fruit has been used by Etude Winery, Vineyard 29 and Favia.
-Besides being a great area to grow wine grapes this is also a very scenic part of the Coombsville region with views looking down towards the southern end of the valley.
+Meteor Vineyard is a 40 acre site (22.58 acres planted on site of former pasture land) in the heart of the Coombsville region located just east of the town of Napa planted almost entirely to Cabernet Sauvignon on a variety of clones and rootstalks.
+A small 1/3 of an acre with two tiny blocks is planted to Petit Verdot.
+This land used to be part of Nathan Coomb’s holdings, the founder of the city of Napa.
+Even during its early years (10th leaf at the time of our original visit to the property) its grapes had already attracted a fine pedigree of Napa winemakers.
+Winemaker Philippe Melka has used the site for several of his projects; in addition, grapes have been used by Etude Winery, Vineyard 29 and Favia.
+Besides being an ideal area to grow wine grapes this is also a very scenic part of the Coombsville region with views looking down towards the southern end of the valley.

-This is certainly more of the southern range of Cabernet Sauvignon in the Napa, aside from a few select growers in the Carneros region.
+This is more of the southern range of Cabernet Sauvignon in Napa Valley, in addition to vineyards in Carneros, near American Canyon and in Jamieson Canyon.
 Coombsville is among the cooler parts of the valley and is a region strongly influenced by the cooling effects of the San Pablo Bay.
 During the summer fog often moves up and down this region like waves in the sand, albeit much slower.
 At night the fog moves in from the south and tends to cover the entire area but then usually burns off by mid to late morning.
 There can certainly be heat spikes in the southern part of the valley but on the whole, this is a fairly stable growing climate that tends to create long hang times with even ripening conditions.

-Meteor Vineyards is owned by Barry and Tracy Schuler, east coast natives who fell in love with the wine country many years ago.
-The name Meteor is fittingly based on an early design program called Medior, Inc., a multimedia development company that Barry and Tracy co-founded with David Goldman.
+Meteor Vineyard is owned by Barry (graduate of Rutgers University) and Tracy Schuler, east coast natives who fell in love with the wine country many years ago.
+They purchased this property in 1998.
+The name Meteor is fittingly based on an early design program called Medior, Inc., a multimedia development company based in San Mateo that Barry and Tracy co-founded with David Goldman.
+Their services were in shopping, music, publishing and entertainment utilizing CD-ROMS (remember those?!).
+When we were running a small ISP in the mid to late 1990s there were still 3½-inch, high-density floppy diskettes being used.
+We recall this was a major update from the flexible floppy disks we got started on when we were in the days of very slow dialup internet.
 Medior eventually worked with Apple Computer Inc and Redgate Communications, in the process launching one of the early online shopping cart services.
-The company was later sold to AOL.
+The company was later sold to AOL for stock transactions.

 As with many others who have come to the valley the Schuler’s original intent was not to end up in the wine business (although they had been collectors of fine wines for many years) but when you acquire unplanted pastureland and have a property surrounded by already proven vineyards, it’s hard to resist the “wine bug”.
 Barry is a former chairman and CEO of America Online from 2000 to 2003 who still is very involved in the high-tech world both as an entrepreneur and as an investor.
 He was a keynote speaker at the Wine Blogger Conference in Santa Rosa in 2009.

-After planting the vineyard, the Schuler’s initially sold fruit to area producers and it was in 2003 they sold fruit to Bill and Dawnine Dyer for their own label, Dwyer.
-Dawnine crafted some wine from this vintage for Barry and Tracy and in part upon enjoying how balanced the wines were, they decided to produce their own wine commercially.
-In 2004 they only made a barrel and 2005 was their first official commercial release.
+After planting the vineyard, the Schuler’s initially sold grapes to a limited number of premium producers; it was in 2003 they first sold grapes to Bill and Dawnine Dyer for their own label, Dyer Straits Wine Co.
+Dawnine crafted some wine from this vintage for Barry and Tracy.
+After trying the wine, they were impressed by the resulting balance in the bottle and decided to produce wines under Metor.
+In 2004 they only made a barrel which was never released; 2005 was their inaugural vintage.

-The vineyard site is situated on gentle rolling hills planted on volcanic ash-based soil (has excellent drainage – always an important component of a vineyard) with a unique terroir aspect of having a historical river channel on the property.
-Today the remnants of this channel are found in the rounded rocks that are spread throughout the vineyard soils.
+The vineyard site is situated on gentle rolling hills planted on volcanic ash-based soil; the property features excellent drainage, always an important component of a vineyard.
+One unique feature of the property features an ancient river channel.
+The remnants of this channel are found in the rounded rocks which are spread throughout the vineyard soils.
 There was obviously water action on the property at one point but today there are no nearby creeks or steams.
-Winemaker, Dawnine calls this vineyard a “natural site” as in it does not need a huge amount of manipulation and support to produce high quality fruit – in other words, these soils already naturally have the components to produce superb wines.
+Winemaker, Dawnine calls this vineyard a “natural site” as in it does not need a huge amount of manipulation and support to produce high quality grapes – in other words, these soils already naturally have the components to produce superb wines.

 Select Wines